 are not only meant to keep the drivers safe and reduce liability, but

-they also help keep others who share the road safe.
-Unfortunately, when
+they also help keep others who share the road safely.

-these procedures are not adequately followed, an accident can occur.
-In
+Unfortunately, when these procedures are not adequately followed, an accident

-fact, most truck accidents occur because of some violation of the safety measures.
+can occur.
+In fact, most truck accidents occur because of some violation

 These regulations may include, but are not limited to the following:

 - Drivers must not exceed mileage or hours driving

 - The truck’s weight must be under the limit